 One of the more elusive things to see in the wild is a wolf.
 I saw my first one in Yellowstone some years ago, and have been fortunate enough to see several out west since.
-But these days my travel is focused locally in the east, so I didn’t expect to go looking for more wolves any time soon.
+But my recent travel has been focused locally in the east, so I didn’t expect to go looking for more wolves any time soon.

 All of that changed while scoping out a recent trip to North Carolina, which is home to the world’s few remaining red wolves (canus rufus).
 How they came to be there is a bit of a story, and one that is thankfully still being written.